gaehlerm/SoftwareEngineering/README.md

 This idea simplifying the usage of arrays changed C++.
 One of the biggest problems was gone.
 The user friendliness improved a lot.
 This pattern is used everywhere by everyone and has been called "Resource Acquisition Is Initialization" (RAII) by Scott Myers [Effective C++].

 If there is a code pattern that everyone uses it becomes part of the programming language.
 The vector class was born.
 It’s a higher-level object based on the array.
 It hides all the nasty work with new and delete and comes with an easy to use interface and all the important functionality one would expect.
 The only price to pay is a tiny bit of performance due to the internal implementation details.
 This loss of performance is so small, you won’t be able to measure it in any ordinary software.
 This is a perfect example that you should let the computer take care off what it can.
-The loss in performance is minimal and the gain in usability very significant.
+The loss in performance is minimal and the gain in usability is very significant.

 Vectors are a higher level of abstraction than arrays.
-They are easier to use and simply better than arrays.
+They are easier to use and simply better than arrays in every aspect.
 Don’t ever bother using old school arrays.
-Don’t waste time learning more about arrays.
+Don’t even waste time learning more about arrays.
 I told you everything you have to know.

 ## Summary

 As a summary I want to emphasize again the tremendous importance of abstraction levels.
 Different abstraction levels are the only reason we are able to understand highly complex systems.
 And it’s your job to define the abstraction levels for your code.

 ## The abstraction layers

+// I don't like that this text follows a summary...

 In your code you will also have different levels of abstraction.
 The upper levels always depend on the layer itself and on lower layers.
 The code in a layer never depends on higher, but only on lower levels.
 The code can be divided into different layers.
 I personally like to break it up into 5 layers.
 Though it has to be remarked, that this is by far not the only way to sort the code.
 There are many different ways to do it.
 It can also be separated in onion layers.
 If you like this approach better, you can find a detailed explanation in [Clean Architecture].